 If the Nutrition Label shows no cholesterol, the food is heart-healthy

-Furthermore, be aware that the serving size that those numbers are based on are usually smaller than the entire package.
+In addition, be aware that the serving size that those numbers are based on are usually smaller than the entire package.

 Only overweight and obese people have high cholesterol.

 People of any body type can have high cholesterol.
 People of any age can also have high cholesterol.
-It doesn’t matter whether you are a kid or an adult.
+It doesn’t matter if you are a kid or an adult.
 It doesn’t matter if you are thin or overweight (overweight people have a higher chance of having high cholesterol).

 You learned the main thing about losing weight – calorie deficit.
 You have also learned that you should track your calories.
 Losing weight takes time, especially in the long-term.
 Dedication and consistency go hand by hand to achieve and keep your results.